- Crime and Punishment

 Addressing the National Curriculum requirements to study the development of Church, state and society in Medieval Britain 1066-1509 and Local History in Key Stage 3, as well as supporting the AQA, Edexcel, and OCR GCSE specifications, studying the Norman Conquest will be incredibly beneficial for pupils historical knowledge.

 We have designed the resources below to help your pupils learn, whether they are in the classroom or at home.
 They will also support and complement a visit.

-Download the English Civil Wars Teacher Notes KS3 (pdf, 735 KB) for helpful information and tips on how these resources can assist in your lesson planning.
+Download the Normans Teachers Pack (pdf, 191 KB) for helpful information and tips on how these resources can assist in your lesson planning.

 If you are having trouble viewing the YouTube video on this page, it is likely because you have rejected those cookies that allow them to work.
 You can either adjust your cookie settings and accept the “Targeting cookies” or you can watch it on YouTube.

-All the below images are from our collection and will enhance students visual understanding of the English Civil Wars.
+Some of the below images are from our collection and will enhance students visual understanding of the Norman Conquest.

 Click/tap the image to reveal more information, including a link to further information and more images of the object.